-The Iowa Law Enforcement Academy (ILEA) at Camp Dodge has not seen significant improvements for many years.
+The lowa Law Enforcement Academy (ILEA) at Camp Dodge has not seen significant improvements for many years.
 It has become too cramped, and local governments are now being charged additional fees for use of the ILEA weapons training range, which is also being used more by the federal guard personnel.
-County sheriffs' offices rely upon the ILEA to provide comprehensive training for their officers.
+County sheriffs' offices rely on the ILEA to provide comprehensive training for their officers.
 Consistency in the training of officers is critical to their ability to safely serve their communities.
 The strength of a quality law enforcement training program lies in an up-to-date and consistent curriculum, ample and well-qualified trainers, and appropriate facilities, technologies and training fields.
 ISAC supports a feasibility study to properly identify the needs for an enhancement at ILEA.
 ISAC supports the study of various facility options, including a joint public safety training facility that could house fire safety, law enforcement, and emergency management under one roof, as long as the law enforcement curriculum and training program is kept intact.
 Proper training grounds for firearms training and pursuit driving as well as adequate dormitories must be available.
-These overdue improvements are needed to provide a quality training program that is consistent, accessible, and affordable for sheriff's departments across lowa.
+These overdue improvements are needed to provide a quality training program that is consistent, accessible, and affordable for sheriff's offices across lowa.
+It is also essential that this program be centralized in order for consistent training for officers statewide.